Editorial Submission Information

 - Submissions should include your name, firm name, and area of expertise

-Inquiries about website content, Bar Journal submissions and deadlines, reprints, press contacts and all other NH Bar Association communications, write to Communications Director Dan Wise.
+Inquiries about website content, Bar Journal submissions and deadlines, reprints, press contacts and all other NH Bar Association communications, write to Jen Pinckney, Director of Strategic Communications.

-Article queries, questions or complaints regarding Bar News editorial content, and requests for additional copies should be directed to Managing Editor Kristen Senz.
+Article queries, questions or complaints regarding Bar News editorial content, and requests for additional copies should be directed to Bar News Editor Kristen Senz.

-To submit items for Lawyers in the News or for more information about At-A-Glance or a list of books for review, please contact Editorial Assistant Lisha Brosseau.
+To submit items for Lawyers in the News or for more information about At-A-Glance or a list of books for review, please contact Editorial Assistant Donna Parker.

 For advertising information, see our media kits or contact Advertising and Production Manager Donna Parker.